niallroche/raphtory_mcp/README.md

 # Raphtory GraphQL Schema Explorer

 This Python module provides a FastMCP server that exposes GraphQL schema information for Raphtory graphs through a set of HTTP resources.
-It allows users to explore and understand the structure of graphs, including node properties and relationship types.
+It allows LLMs to explore and understand the structure of graphs, including node properties and relationship types.

 ## Features